Spatial Deconfounder: Interference-Aware Deconfounding for Spatial Causal Inference: Experiments

 For the \emph{Spatial Deconfounder}, we instantiate the potential outcome module differently by setting the head to \textsc{spatial+} under local confounding (to ensure fairness) and to \textsc{unet} under spatial confounding (to flexibly capture multi-scale structure).
-We also vary the neighborhood radius $r\in\{1,2\}$ considered by the model and the latent confounder dimension in the CVAE ($d_Z \in \{1,2,4,8,16,32\}$).
+We also vary the neighborhood radius $R\in\{1,2\}$ considered by the model and the latent confounder dimension in the C-VAE ($d_Z \in \{1,2,4,8,16,32\}$).

-\textbf{Evaluation metrics.} We assess performance on the average direct effect (\textsc{dir}) and spillover effect (\textsc{spill}).
-Following standard practice in causal inference \citep{hill2011bayesian,shi2019adapting,cheng2022evaluation}, we report standardized absolute bias, $\sigma_y^{-1}\,|\hat{\tau} - \tau|$, where $\tau$ is the true effect, $\hat{\tau}$ the estimate, and $\sigma_y$ the outcome standard deviation.
-Standardization allows comparisons across datasets with different outcome scales.
+\textbf{Evaluation metrics.} We assess performance on the direct (\textsc{dir}) and spillover (\textsc{spill}) effects.
+As standard in causal inference \citep{hill2011bayesian,shi2019adapting,cheng2022evaluation}, we report standardized absolute bias, $\sigma_y^{-1}\,|\hat{\tau} - \tau|$, with true effect $\tau$, estimate $\hat{\tau}$, and outcome standard deviation $\sigma_y$.